lymph

-What Is Hormonal Therapy for Breast Cancer?
+What is Hormonal Therapy for Breast Cancer

 A large percentage of breast cancers are referred to as being hormone receptor positive.
 A hormone receptor positive tumor means that the breast cancer cells have a receptor inside of them that responds to estrogen or progesterone.
 So, just like an appliance needs electricity to run, so do these tumors need estrogen or progesterone to grow.